 Capitol was a Delaware blank check company, formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
-The registration statement for Capitol's Initial Public Offering ("IPO") was declared effective on December 1, 2020.
+The registration statement for Capitol's initial bublic offering ("IPO") was declared effective on December 1, 2020.
 On

-December 4, 2020, Capitol consummated its IPO of 34,500,000 units (each, a "Unit" and collectively, the "Units"), including the issuance of 4,500,000 Units as a result of the underwriter's exercise in full of its over-allotment option, at \$10.00 per Unit, generating gross proceeds of \$345,000,000.
-Simultaneously with the closing of the IPO, Capitol consummated the private placement of 5,833,333 warrants ("Private Placement Warrant"), at a price of \$1.50 per Private Placement Warrant to Capitol Acquisition Management V LLC, Capitol Acquisition Founder V LLC and the directors of Capitol (collectively the "Sponsors"), generating proceeds of \$8,750,000.
-Each Private Placement Warrant is exercisable to purchase one share of Class A Common Stock at \$11.50 per share.
+December 4, 2020, Capitol consummated its IPO of 34,500,000 units (each, a "unit" and collectively, the "units"), including the issuance of 4,500,000 Units as a result of the underwriter's exercise in full of its over-allotment option, at \$10.00 per unit, generating gross proceeds of \$345,000,000.
+Simultaneously with the closing of the IPO, Capitol consummated the private placement of 5,833,333 warrants ("private placement warrants"), at a price of \$1.50 per private placement warrant to Capitol Acquisition Management V LLC, Capitol Acquisition Founder V LLC and the directors of Capitol (collectively the "Sponsors"), generating proceeds of \$8,750,000.
+Each private placement warrant is exercisable to purchase one share of Capitol Class A common stock at \$11.50 per share.
 As of June 30, 2021, there was approximately \$345.0 million held in the Trust Account.